 - "Overall repairable appraisal counts for the industry were down -14.9 percent in August 2020 versus August 2019. - "Excluding comprehensive losses, counts also remained down over 25 percent year-to-date, although August 2020 non-comprehensive counts were down only -20.5 percent versus down -24.7 percent in July 2020. - "With the number of COVID-19 cases rising again as many return to school, and the approach of normal flu season, many companies plan to keep at least part of their staff remote through the remainder of the year.
-This will likely mean non-comprehensive may remain down -10 to -15 percent for full year 2020." xxxiii
+This will likely mean non-comprehensive may remain down -10 to -15 percent for full year 2020."xxxi

-Consumer Confidence and Sales (Updated 10/28)
+Consumer Confidence and Sales (Updated 10/21)

-At the start of the year, consumer sentiment, as measured by the University of Michigan, was registering a 100 on their index, but as Covid-19 took hold, the index dropped at its worst by more than a quarterxxxiv.
-The index made slight gains in October (81.2) over September, when it first climbed over 80 for the first time since March.
-While the April low of 71 is only 10 points off from where the index sits currently, it is still much higher than it was during the depths of the recession in 2008.
+At the start of the year, consumer sentiment, as measured by the University of Michigan, was registering a 100 on their index, but as Covid-19 took hold, the index dropped at its worst by more than a quarterxxxii.
+The index made gains in September and is now back over 80 for the first time since March.
+While the April low of 71 is only 9 points off from where the index sits currently, it is still much higher than it was during the depths of the recession in 2008.
 While new vehicle sales continue to recover despite wavering consumer confidence, the rest of the year could see sales stall against consumer sentiment headwinds.